 On the basis that kids grow up very quickly, and ours will all be planning their birthdays at Kim Kardashians Florida Resort before we can say “Thanks for doing the washing up” I have put together a simple list of tips to help us through these exciting times.

-During ‘Safer Internet Day’, The Guardian published these stats from the UK Safer Internet Centre.
+During ‘Safer Internet Day’, these stats were published by the UK Safer Internet Centre.

 Infographic from Protecting Your Kids Online here

-House Rules : Downloads, Purchases and Pressing send on Instagram.
+4. House Rules : Downloads, Purchases and Age Guidelines

 You can click here for an updated list of setting links for social media apps. (parent zone.org.uk)